cycle/docs/annotated/prerequisites.md

 # Prerequisites
 Make sure to install `cycle/annoated` and `cycle/schema-builder` extensions in order to use annotated entities.
-Once installed add annotated generators into schema compiler (see more details [here](/basic/install.md)).
+Once installed add annotated generators into the schema compiler (see more details [here](/basic/install.md)).

-> Cycle is using Doctrine/Annotations package, make sure that annotations are loadable (`use`) and the syntax is correct.
+> Cycle is using the Doctrine/Annotations package, make sure that annotations are loadable (`use`) and the syntax is correct.

 ## Compiler Pipeline
 The complete pipeline with annotated entities support will look like: